msgarner18/CS435-PA3/README.md

 # CS435-PA3
-Apparently, the apache spark tar file is considered to be too big to be saved on GitHub, so it needs to be added in the .gitignore file
+- Apparently, the apache spark tar file is considered to be too big to be saved on GitHub, so it needs to be added in the .gitignore file
+- I already did this, so you should probably be fine

 ## Apache Spark Setup Tutorial I ended up following
 - https://www.youtube.com/watch?v=uUawCJY86Hk